-This park consists of Rahole, Kora, Bisanadi and Mwingi National Reserve and it extends about 870 square kilometers.
-It is also known for its amazing adventure experiences especially on how the 2 (two) conservationists (Joy and George Adamson) brought up the lion cabs (Elsa), weaned them up to their maturity stage.
-It is from this that Meru National Park became popular especially after the worldwide release of the 1966 film “Born Free.”
+This park consists of Rahole, Kora, Bisanadi, and Mwingi National Reserve and it extends about 870 square kilometers.
+It is also known for its amazing adventure experiences, especially on how the 2 (two) conservationists (Joy and George Adamson) brought up the lion cabs (Elsa), weaned them up to their maturity stage.
+It is from this that Meru National Park became popular, especially after the worldwide release of the 1966 film “Born Free.”
 When Elsa passed on, Joy buried her and she was also buried in the same area, Adamson’s falls near the Tana River. tour

-Meru wildlife conservation area also offers visitors a chance to catch a glimpse of its sceneries and landscape, view the thick vegetation (the park is famous for its 5 distinct categories of vegetation), forests and savannas with long grass, swamps and Rivers.
-This national park also features diversity of sceneries that range from woodland at 1036 meters along Mount Nyambeni slopes, northeast of Mount Kenya to vast plains which also come with the meandering riverbanks plus scattered doum palms.
-Given its numerous rivers, the key fish species that thrive and can be caught while on safari to the park include tilapia, catch and barbell.
-Alternatively, you can embark on guided walks to the summit of Mughwango hill where you will have 360 degree views of Mount Kenya in the west to the large Meru plains in the east.
+Meru wildlife conservation area also offers visitors a chance to catch a glimpse of its sceneries and landscape, view the thick vegetation (the park is famous for its 5 distinct categories of vegetation), forests, and savannas with long grass, swamps and Rivers.
+This national park also features a diversity of sceneries that range from woodland at 1036 meters along Mount Nyambeni slopes, northeast of Mount Kenya to vast plains which also come with the meandering riverbanks plus scattered doum palms.
+Given its numerous rivers, the key fish species that thrive and can be caught while on safari to the park include tilapia, catch, and barbell.
+Alternatively, you can embark on guided walks to the summit of Mughwango hill where you will have 360-degree views of Mount Kenya in the west to the large Meru plains in the east.

 Getting to Meru National Park

 This park lies east of Meru, about 350 kilometers from Nairobi.
 You can take a route via Nyeri, Meru, Nanyuki and this is the first road and the second route is via Embu to Meru.
 This leads you up to Ura gate.
 For safaris in Meru National Park, you will need a strong 4wd due to the nature of the roads.
-You can hire 4wd car in Nairobi from as low as US$60 per pay without a driver.
+You can hire 4wd car in Nairobi for as low as US$60 per pay without a driver.
 Another alternative route takes visitors from Meru that takes visitors via Kangeta and Mathara to Maua where you will turn to the left on the Kinna road that takes visitors up to the national park.
 You can also take a flight and land in Kenya’s airstrips in Kina, Meru Mulika Lodge.

 Best time to visit Meru National Park

 Meru National Park experiences the dry season from the month of January to February and June to September.
-This season is characterized by low amount of rainfall especially around the eastern area.
-From June to August, the park experiences coolest daytime temperatures and the warmest temperatures take place from January to March.
+This season is characterized by low amount of rainfall, especially around the eastern area.
+From June to August, the park experiences the coolest daytime temperatures and the warmest temperatures take place from January to March.
 The low temperatures range from 12 to 14 degrees Celsius and you may need a warm fleece or sweater.
 The longest cool dry season starts from July to October and this is regarded as the best time for travelers to visit Meru National Park.
 During this period, the roads and tracking trails can be dry.
 The short wet season takes place between November and December.
 The heaviest amount of rainfall is experienced between April and May.
-The mount of rainfall received at the park ranges from 635 to 762 mm in the west and 305 to 356 mm in the east.
+The amount of rainfall received at the park ranges from 635 to 762 mm in the west and 305 to 356 mm in the east.

 Lodges in Meru National Park

-The prominent lodges for you spend a night over at Meru National park include; Leopard Rock Lodge, Mulika Lodge, Elsa’s Kopje Lodge, Murera Springs Eco Lodge, Rhino River Camp, Ikweta Safari Camp.
+The prominent lodges for you to spend a night over at Meru National park include; Leopard Rock Lodge, Mulika Lodge, Elsa’s Kopje Lodge, Murera Springs Eco Lodge, Rhino River Camp, Ikweta Safari Camp.
 You can camp in any of the 8 remarkable campsites within the park or spend a night at the bandas.

 For more wildlife adventures in Africa, you can extend your trip to Uganda.
 According to most travellers, an African safari is incomplete without trekking gorillas in Bwindi National Park – Uganda.
-After your safari in Meru National Park, connect to Uganda for 8 day gorilla and wildlife safari to compare the experience in both destinations!
-Its such a life time adventure experience you can imagine!
+After your safari in Meru National Park, connect to Uganda for 8-day gorilla and wildlife safari to compare the experience in both destinations!
+It’s such a lifetime adventure experience you can imagine!